telerik/justmock-docs/basic-usage/arrange-act-assert.md

 ## Verify Order of Calls

+Use `InOrder()` on each arranged call to define the expected execution order.
+Then call `Mock.Assert(mock)` in the assert phase to verify the order was respected. `InOrder()` tracks call order across all mock instances within the same test scope — not just within a single mock.

-Furthermore you may want to ensure that a set of method calls are executed in a particular order.
-Let\`s assume we have the following `IFoo` interface:
+For example, assume you have the following `IFoo` interface:

 ```C#
 public interface IFoo